ReDI-School/intro-java/lesson1/exercise2.md

 }
 ```

-firstly, if we delete the *double quotes* around _Hello world!_ or delete the semicolon at the end of line 3, our program will not compile anymore.
+Firstly, if we delete the *double quotes* around _Hello world!_ or delete the semicolon at the end of line 3, our program will not compile anymore.
 Instead we see in the console the following message (here for the removed semicolon):
 ```bash
 > javac -classpath .:/run_dir/junit-4.12.jar -d .
 Main.java